BetterThanTomorrow/calva-docs/README.md

     $ pip install -r requirements.txt
     ````
     (Or your preferred method from https://squidfunk.github.io/mkdocs-material/getting-started/)

+    If you get an error with the pip install method above, you may have an older version of python.
+If you install python 3.7 and run the following command, it should work:
+    ```sh
+    python3.7 -m pip install -r requirements.txt
+    ```
 0. Run the MkDocs server:
     ```sh
     $ mkdocs serve